GSG-G8/W2-MOAA-E-Commerce/README.md

     * We decide as a team to make issues for this site and solve it one by one.

 ## Stretch goals
-add check out interface using payment ways
+ add check out interface using payment ways <br />
-Develop cart interface
+ Develop cart interface<br />
-get more accessibility for our site get it modern layout
+ get more accessibility for our site<br />
+ get it modern layout